Value from Nordic health data – VALO

 Health data has long been used in the Nordic countries for research, development and innovation.
 The utilisation of the data has often been difficult, especially in situations where it is necessary to obtain information from patient registers in several countries.

-The European Union is working to remove the barriers of cross-border data use with the upcoming European Health Data Space (EHDS).
+The European Union is working to remove the barriers of cross-border data use with the European Health Data Space (EHDS).

 The Nordic countries’ strengths lie in the quality of their social and health data registers, collected over a long period of time, and in their secure use.
 The use of personal identifiers makes it easy to link data from several registers.
 In addition, the Nordic countries adopted electronic health record systems relatively early.

-The Nordic Council of Ministers launched the VALO (Value for Nordic Health Data) project, which aims to establish common principles for the implementation of the European Health Data Space regulation, and to explore ways to make the most of the opportunities offered by Nordic cooperation in research, development and innovation (RDI).
+The Nordic Council of Ministers launched the VALO (Value from Nordic Health Data) project, which aims to establish common principles for the implementation of the European Health Data Space regulation, and to explore ways to make the most of the opportunities offered by Nordic cooperation in research, development and innovation (RDI).
 The aim is to strengthen the Nordic countries’ leading position and competitiveness in this field.

 What do we do?